anubhavpgit/anubhavpgit.github.io/content/posts/zuzu.md

 npm run generate
 ```

-You can find two themes in the `templates` folder: `fuzzymfx` and `initial`.
+You can find two themes in the `templates` folder: `fuzzymf` and `initial`.
 To change the theme, change the `template` in the `config.toml` file, and the `templateHTML` in the `config.toml` file.
 Zuzu is highly configurable.
 You can add your own CSS and JS files to the `static` folder and include them in the markdown file, or better, start with your own `theme`.

 ## Next?

-The [zuzu](https://github.com/fuzzymfx/zuzu) repository is a good place to start.
-The latest version of zuzu might not updated in the original codebase, but instead you can always find all the features maintained here: [fuzzymfx/fuzzymfx.github.io](https://github.com/fuzzymfx/fuzzymfx.github.io).
+The [zuzu](https://github.com/fuzzymf/zuzu) repository is a good place to start.
+The latest version of zuzu might not updated in the original codebase, but instead you can always find all the features maintained here: [fuzzymf/fuzzymf.github.io](https://github.com/fuzzymf/fuzzymf.github.io).

 I am eagerly looking for someone to migrate all the features to the original codebase.
 Feel free to ping me if you're interested.